em-bellis/MCB525/README.md

 # MCB525
-course materials developed for MCB525 in Fall 2016
+This repository contains course materials developed for MCB525 (Techniques in Molecular and Cellular Biology) taught at Oregon State University in Fall 2016